DV

 What is the difference between QDTE and XDTE?

-QDTE (Roundhill Innovation-100 0DTE Covered Call Strategy ETF) tracks NASDAQ 100 with a covered call strategy, while XDTE (Roundhill ETF Trust - Roundhill S&P 500 0DTE Covered Call) tracks SPX with a covered call approach.
+QDTE (Roundhill Innovation-100 0DTE Covered Call Strategy ETF) tracks NASDAQ 100 with a covered call approach, while XDTE (Roundhill ETF Trust - Roundhill S&P 500 0DTE Covered Call) tracks SPX with a covered call approach.
 They are issued by Roundhill Investments and Roundhill Investments respectively.

 Can I hold both QDTE and XDTE?